 In IPv4, DNS was significant for Internet usability because people found it difficult to remember 12-digit IP addresses.
-With the transition to IPv6, DNS becomes critical, because no-one can remember a 128-bit hexadecimal address.
+With the transition to IPv6, DNS becomes critical, because it's even less likely that you'll remember a 128-bit hexadecimal address.

 As the Internet shifts from IPv4 to IPv6, hostnames stay the same.
 A user will continue requesting the same website, unaware that behind the scenes that site may or may not have transitioned to a 128-bit IPv6 address.

 As the Internet transitions from IPv4 to IPv6, organizations and infrastructure providers will increasingly rely on DNS, as a mediator that can help bridge the gap between IPv4 and IPv6.

 Quick Guide: DNS IPv6 Setup

 Important note: The instructions below apply if you are setting up an on-premise DNS server.
 If you opt to use a hosted DNS service, there’s no need to set anything up.
 Just make sure your DNS provider supports IPv6.

 Follow these steps to make your DNS server accessible over IPv6:

 - Setup IPv6 on your DNS server—here is a tutorial which shows how to do this in BIND installed on Debian.

 - Add IPv6 addresses as a DNS record for your hostname, so it has both A (IPv4 address mapping) and AAAA (IPv6 address mapping) records.
 Here is an example of an AAAA record:

 example-host IN AAAA 2830:0:1edf:j1ok:b25c::5